allen-cell-animated/simularium-lambdas/README.md

 - Lambda times out
     - Go to the Configuration tab in the Lambda page, then General configuration.
 You can edit the timeout there (max 15 minutes).
+- 403 error when making POST request
+    - Actually deploy the API endpoint

 #### Additional Optional Setup Steps: